Share this post on:

 Just because someone has a Thinking preference doesn’t mean they don’t have Feelings!
 And just because someone has a Feeling preference doesn’t mean they don’t Think about things!

-Thinking and Feeling are Judging Functions used primarily when making decisions, while the Sensing and Intuition Perceiving Functions.
+Thinking and Feeling are judging functions used when making decisions, while Sensing and Intuition are perception functions.
 Generally, those who prefer to gather information are Perceiving, while those who like making decisions are Judging.

 The Thinking (T) Function